airportyh/smallang/README.md

 # Small Lang

-Small Lang is a small programming language which you are do build yourself as your first programming language.
+Small Lang is a small programming language you can build yourself as your first programming language.
 It is a part of [a course for learning how to build a programming language using JavaScript](https://www.youtube.com/watch?v=5CS0CNVsn4I&list=PLSq9OFrD2Q3DasoOa54Vm9Mr8CATyTbLF).